Studio 100: History

-The theme-park division, Plopsa, also grew significantly.
+The theme park division, Plopsa, also grew significantly.
 After taking full control of Plopsaland in 2005, they opened a couple of new theme parks in Hasselt (2005), Dalen (2010) and co-opened a theme park in Torzym (2018).
-The division also owned theme parks in Stavelot (2005), Haßloch (2010), Antwerp (2019) and created water parks in De Panne (2015) and Hannuit-Landen (2020).
-With expansions planned in four countries: Belgium, Poland, Czech Republic and The Netherlands.
+The division also owned theme parks in Stavelot (2005), Haßloch (2010), Antwerp (2019), and created water parks in De Panne (2015) and Hannuit-Landen (2020).
+With expansions planned in four countries: Belgium, Poland, the Czech Republic, and the Netherlands.

-On 7 February 2020, the ownership of the group shifted again when Vic Swerts and 3D Investors acquired 17% en 8% of the shares respectively.
+On 7 February 2020, the ownership of the group shifted again when Vic Swerts and 3D Investors acquired 17% and 8% of the shares respectively.
 After the transaction Gert Verhulst, Hans Bourlon and BNP Paribas Fortis Private Equity had a remaining 25% share each.